 Pearson lab and e-Text only (no physical textbook): Once lab access is established, a loose-leaf version of the text may be available for purchase through the Purchase Options module inside the lab course.
-See lab setup instructions and Course ID in MyCourses.
+See lab setup instructions and Course ID in Begin Here module.